Berohlfs/CAPM-PrepNotes/1- Foundations/Module01.md

 * Project Assistant
     `Assists team members.
 Can perform research, create documents and more.`
 * Project Coordinator
     `Participates in hand-on project work.
-Works under a Project Manager to ensure projects are completed on time andwithin budget.`
+Works under a Project Manager to ensure projects are completed on time and within budget.`
 * Project Support Specialist
     `Works alongside team members to supervise assigned projects.
 May also be responsible for training and developing employees to perform designated tasks.`

-### Tradicional
+### Traditional

 * Project Manager
     `Responsible for the initiating, planning, executing, monitoring, and closing of a project.
 Includes industry-specific titles like IT project manager.
 Skills are transferable among industries.`